react-figma/react-figma/src/components/view/View.md

 | `style`    | [`Style`](/docs/styling.md)   |         | Supports can be different depends on `children`     |

-Also, supports fields of [FrameNode](https://www.figma.com/plugin-docs/api/FrameNode/) as props if has children, supports fields of [RectangleNode](https://www.figma.com/plugin-docs/api/RectangleNode/) as props if hasn't children.
+Also, supports fields of [FrameNode](https://www.figma.com/plugin-docs/api/FrameNode/) as props if has children, supports fields of [RectangleNode](https://www.figma.com/plugin-docs/api/RectangleNode/) as props if has no children.

 #### Examples